Admissions Officers + Award-Winning Writers

 Jenifer has demonstrated expertise in diversity pipeline programs and has served on LSAC’s Diversity Committee.
 She is skilled at helping future law students of all backgrounds understand how to best frame their values, experiences, and other attributes to showcase their unique contributions to diversity and the celebration of differences.
 She also served on LSAC’s Services & Programs Division Working Group, LSAC’s Information Services Division Working Group, and various LSAC Forum panels in addition to presenting twice at the LSAC Annual Meeting and Educational Conference.

-Jenifer earned both her bachelor’s and JD from West Virginia University and is now in the dissertation phase of her PhD in Educational Leadership & Research at Louisiana State University.
+Jenifer earned both her bachelor’s and JD from West Virginia University and her PhD in Educational Research & Leadership at Louisiana State University.
+Jenifer is published in The Review of Higher Education and the Journal of Cases in Educational Leadership, and she teaches graduate- and professional-level courses at a large research university.
 When she is not working, you can find her enjoying her family’s zoo membership and sharing her love of animals with her children.

 • Amy Bonnaffons